Machine Learning for Sales Forecasting: Boost Performance in 2024

 Pricing: Salesforce Einstein pricing is tiered based on the specific features and usage.
 Contact Saleforce sales for Einstein pricing details, and be aware it requires a core Sales Cloud license.

 Use Case: Enhancing sales forecasting within the Salesforce CRM environment.
-Any company who already uses Salesforce for core CRM finds Einstein to be the most seamless option, allowing the software to be a ‘how to use AI’ guide.
+Any company who already uses Salesforce for core CRM finds Einstein to be the most option, allowing the software to be a ‘how to use AI’ guide.

 6. Azure Machine Learning